Joan-gao/BloomBank/README.md

 - **Functionality**: Display daily transaction data.
 By selecting a specific date on the calendar, users can view all income and expenses for that day in a table format, with options to modify or delete individual entries.

+5. **DonationPage**

+- **Functionality**: Provides donation options and free finance learning resources.
+Users can view monthly donations and access courses to build financial literacy.

-5. **ChatbotPage**
+6. **ChatbotPage**

-- **Functionality**: Offer an AI chatbot puppy for handling common FAQs, voice and text bill data inputs, image and file uploads, and understanding.
-Utilize finetuned Gemini APIs for chatbot style setting, processing, and CRUD operations, while providing personalized financial advice.
+- **Functionality**: Customizable AI chatbot for FAQs, bill data input, and file uploads.
+Users can personalize their chatbot with integrations (e.g., Google Drive, Notion) to import relevant documents.
+Finetuned Gemini APIs provide chatbot settings and personalized financial advice.

 ## Technical Highlights